-Last year, BSC Cosmetology has adjusted the strategies of marking communication by expanding into the new consumer group of Gen Z aiming to enlarging its existing customers base.
+Last year, BSC Cosmetology has adjusted the strategies of marketing communication by expanding into the new consumer using Real Users, KOLs, Celebrities, Beauty Bloggers, and Influencers to communicate to consumer groups appropriately and comprehensively, focusing on the Gen Y consumer group to expand the market from the existing customer base.
 In that connection, the Brand becomes younger and more modern character responding to the needs and providing solutions for customers, so the customers are impressed and accept to try the products.
 In order to increase sales in the future, the Company has found new concept and the ways to communicate with customers, the attractive promotion campaign and activities were launched.
 This increases new customer bases in every sale channel either online or offline sale channels thereby new customers are attracted to try the products.
-Additionally, the Company also communicates via Social Media and Live Chat and its salespersons at sale outlets in each area, including to use up-to-date technologies in its service which has gradually played more role that can excite customers.
-Digital technology is applied to enhance efficiency both in upgrading the products and presenting the products more corresponding to the needs of consumers, 'Beauty Tech'.
-The significant target to serve as solution to the problems of modern consumers better than previously, the 'Artificial Intelligence (AI)', the 'Augmented Reality and Virtual Reality (AR and VR)', and Big Data including the software which is used for the purpose of beauty.
-It emphasizes to develop the better quality of the products more exactly corresponding with the needs of consumers and solving problems that may be faced by consumers when selecting to buy the products online, trying the products, testing their skin condition and accessing the counseling on skin care especially the dermatoscope which can take only 3-5 minutes to analyze skin condition in detail.
-This device ensures the Brand's trustworthiness making the consumers think worthwhile to spend money for purchasing the products as they are exactly responding to the needs of all age groups of consumer.
-In addition, it also interests new groups of customers to purchase the products and repeat their purchase of our products.
+Additionally, the Company also communicates via Social Media and Live Chat on Facebook, TikTok, including live broadcasts through Partner channels Lazada, Shopee and its salespersons at sale outlets in each area, including to use up-to-date technologies in its service which has gradually played more role that can excite customers.
+Digital technology is applied to enhance efficiency both in upgrading the products and presenting the products more corresponding to the needs of consumers.